 When installing a heating rod in a tunnel oven, how much of the oven must be continuously heated to 176 F?
 Recently a bakery was interested in producing pas Yisroel in a tunnel oven.
 Rabbi Belsky ruled that only the section of the oven in which krimas hapas takes place must always be heated to 176 F. Krimas hapas is the point when the dough no longer remains stringy but begins to harden like bread.
 Although this particular oven was 60 feet long, only the few feet of oven in which krimas hapas took place needed to have a heating rod installed.

 The pas palter leniency only applies to breads or pas haba b’kisnin (cakes, cookies, etc…).
 Pastries that are cooked or fried, even though they are Mezonos, may be subject to the halachos of bishul akum.
 Therefore, one must make sure that there is no issue of bishul akum before certifying blintzes and cannolis.

-• It is proper to only eat pas Yisroel on Shabbos Yom Tov and Asseres Yimay Teshuva
+- It is proper to only eat pas Yisroel on Shabbos Yom Tov and Aseres Yemei Teshuva

-2. Many cereals may be eaten during Asseres Yimay Teshuva because they lack tzuras hapas (for example shredded wheat and flakes).
+- Many cereals may be eaten during Aseres Yemei Teshuva because they lack tzuras hapas (for example shredded wheat and flakes).
 Rav Belsky and Rav Schachter also maintain that Cheerios is not considered pas, because of its small size and the way it is dried.